How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Were all checklist items satisfactory?

-• Did you observe any other hazards not covered by the checklist?
+• Did you observe any hazards not covered by the checklist?

-• Would you be comfortable with current conditions continuing?
+• Would you be comfortable with current conditions continuing unchanged?

 Common mistakes (and how to avoid them):

-• Passing with "minor" issues — If issues were found, record them
+• Passing with "minor" issues.
+If issues were found, record them.
+A pass means nothing was wrong

-• Downplaying recurring issues — If the same issue appears every week, it is not minor
+• Downplaying recurring issues.
+If the same issue appears every week, it's not minor.
+It's a systemic problem

 Best practices to follow:

-• "Issues found" is not failure — it means the walk is doing its job
+• "Issues found" is not failure.
+It means the walk did its job

-• Record all issues, even if you address them immediately
+• Record all issues, even ones you addressed on the spot

 • Track results over time to identify patterns